lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/open_cell_libraries_tutorial.rst

 .. figure:: ./figures/Custom_Waves2.png
    :scale: 75%

-   Custom Circuit Model's Simulation Waveforms
+   Simulation Waveforms with Skywater PDK Circuit Model

 We have now verified that the Skywater PDK Cell Library has been instantiated and bound to the OpenFPGA architecture file.
 If you have any problems, please reach out to us.